 Figure 3.
 TripAdvisor’s Charges Pareto Chart

 Recommendations for VivaColombia Charges Complaints

 Over 20% of the charges complaints had to do with the way that the airline staff communicated with their customers, but the surprising fact of this analysis was that customers were not complaining much about VivaColombia’s website.
-Although the analysis doesn’t point to the website as the root cause, it’s most likely a good idea to look into it.
-This is because if the platform should address these soon-to-be complaints, then chances are that two things might be happening: the company is not clearly communicating its value offering, or the customer is not reading the website information properly (if at all).
+Although the report doesn’t point to the site as the root cause, it’s most likely an excellent idea to look into it.
+This is because if the platform should address these soon-to-be complaints, then the chances are that two things might be happening: the company is not communicating its value offering, or the customer is not reading the website information correctly (if at all).
 This might be the cause of customer complaints regarding staff communication.

 Quality and Process Improvement

 In the Negative Review’s Pareto Analysis, Staff / Service and Schedule were the next two categories driving negative sentiments, and these should also be addressed by VivaColombia.
 In the VivaColombia case, these two categories also resonate with the issues that came about their rapid growth.

 Model for Quality Improvement